scalar-labs/scalar-kubernetes/operation/README.md

 ## Playbook collection

-* Ansible playbook-install-tools.yml: The goal is to install kubectl, helm dependency on the admin server. the complete guide is located [here](../docs/PrepareBastionTool.md)
+* Ansible playbook-install-tools.yml: The goal is to install kubectl and Helm on the admin server. the complete guide is located [here](../docs/PrepareBastionTool.md)